Glenwood History and Founders

 Almost immediately the demand for services soared.
 Between 1974 and 1983, new and innovative programs were developed to serve the growing client base including residential treatment for children and adults.
 Several facilities were rented to operate these programs.
 It quickly became apparent that more room was required if Glenwood was to continue to respond to the highly specialized needs of the children and adults.
 In recognition of this unaddressed need and with community support, over $13 million was raised to build Glenwood’s permanent home.
 The Glenwood campus, located on 363 acres of land in southeast Jefferson County, was constructed in phases beginning in 1983 and its facilities continue to expand in order to better accommodate and anticipate programmatic efforts that best serve the children and adults for whom its programs are intended.

-From a single staff member in 1974 to a full compliment of over 350 staff persons today, Glenwood’s team of respected clinicians, medical and educational teams, direct care staff, administration and support personnel continues to lend the professionalism and compassion that has distinguished Glenwood above other autism and behavioral-based care agencies.
-Glenwood currently touches the lives of around 10,000 individuals each year with care in a wide variety of settings.
+From a single staff member in 1974 to a full complement of over 350 staff persons today, Glenwood’s team of respected clinicians, medical and educational teams, direct care staff, administration and support personnel continues to lend the professionalism and compassion that has distinguished Glenwood above other autism and behavioral-based care agencies.
+Glenwood currently touches the lives of around 8,000 individuals each year with care in a wide variety of settings.
 These include home and school based services, campus based programs, and services offered in communities and neighborhoods statewide.
 Glenwood’s leadership in autism and behavioral health programming will continue providing and advocating for excellence in client care.